PSYCHIATRIC DRUGS:

 people, they can stop almost any thinking or behavior the "thera-

 pist" wants to stop.
-But this is simply disabling people, not
+But this is simply disabling people,

 therapy.
 The drug temporarily disables or permanently destroys